apache/incubator-kie-tools/workflowproj/README.md

 }
 ```

-The `KogitoServerlessWorkflow` custom resource generated is annotated with
+The `SonataFlow` custom resource generated is annotated with
 the [devmode profile](https://kiegroup.github.io/kogito-docs/serverlessworkflow/latest/cloud/operator/developing-workflows.html)
 .
 Every other resource added to the project is a `ConfigMap` handling these resources for you.

-Given that you already have the Kogito Serverless
+Given that you already have the SonataFlow
 Operator [installed](https://kiegroup.github.io/kogito-docs/serverlessworkflow/latest/cloud/operator/install-serverless-operator.html)
 , to deploy the generated project you can simply run: